Harshajaya13/linux-handbook/README.md

 If the answer is yes, it's ready.

-If you're the only one still working on this in six months, that's fine.
-One good playbook still helps someone.
+One good playbook always helps someone.